 To fork means to change, differ, or diverge from something already existing, either upgrading and leaving the old stuff behind or starting something entirely new based on the previously existing rules.

 When it comes to ‘forking’ on the Blockchain, the word usually retains most of its meaning but has gone on to split into two parts (doing exactly what it means).

 In this piece, we will be looking at what a “FORK” is, what are its properties, and its types and eventually move on to the several occurrences within the Blockchain sector where ‘Forking’ has gone on to create much havoc and innovation, sometimes even both at the same time.

 ‘Forking’ on the Blockchain

-Forking on the Blockchain changes the already existing rules and moves towards a new set of pre-specified rules.
+Forking on the Blockchain changes existing rules and moves towards new pre-specified rules.
 The rules put forward can either be supported by all, some, or none of the network participants.
-Forks are rules that have to be recognized by the nodes running on any given network.
+Forks are rules that must be recognized by the nodes running on any given network.
 If the node decides not to consider the changes in rules, it can do so, but that decision will have several consequences.

-The word Fork has brought much upheaval in the market in the short span of circulating.
+The word fork has brought much upheaval in the market in the short span of circulation.
 A Fork has been used to describe all types of differences in opinion, communication, or any other divergence form.
-Slowly but steadily, the word Fork has evolved into several types, further divided into more classifications.
+Slowly but steadily, the word Fork has evolved into various kinds, further divided into more classifications.

-In General, Forks can be considered of two types, Soft Fork and Hard Fork.
+In General, Forks can be considered of two types, Soft Forks and Hard Forks.

 Different Types of Forks